 For a twist on your usual chips, this recipe is a great way to use up some veggies.
 It comes out looking super classy—not to mention, these chips are a great excuse to experiment with some healthy dips!

 Few people would put “crispy” and “microwave” in the same sentence, but nuked potato chips are a thing, and they use far less oil than your typical package of Lay’s.
 These are surprisingly simple; just remember they'll continue to crisp as they cool down.

 Toasting nuts releases their essential oils, which gives them that oh-so-fragrant scent.
 But using the oven isn’t always necessary.
 Microwaving nuts won’t give them the same dark color as using the oven, but this method will give them a crunch and taste that’s nearly identical to the traditional method.

 You don’t need to spend entire dollars on store-bought microwave popcorn.
 It’s easy (and a lot cheaper) to DIY with some corn kernels, a paper bag, and a little tape.
 Movie night, here we come!

-Single serve meals to the rescue!
+Single-serve meals to the rescue!
 Even breads can be made in a microwave without much hassle.
 Simply pour everything into the mug, stir it up, microwave for a couple of minutes, and you’ve got a no-mess afternoon snack for one.
-Delicious!

 Whether it’s for topping a dessert or to nosh on its own (we won’t tell), toasting coconut has never been so easy.
-Simply microwaving for 30-second bursts and stirring regularly results in picture-perfect toasted coconut in under ten minutes.
+Simply microwaving for 30-second bursts and stirring regularly results in picture-perfect toasted coconut in less than 10 minutes.

-Whether you’re eating gluten-free, avoiding grains, or just love almond flour (we don’t blame you!), these English muffins are a terrific addition to a healthy breakfast.
+Whether you’re eating gluten-free, avoiding grains, or just love almond flour (this recipe calls it almond meal), these English muffins are a terrific addition to a healthy breakfast.
 Paleo McMuffins, anyone?